knapply/syknapptic/content/page/about.md

 Additionally, I am a research assistant at MIIS's Center for Nonproliferation Studies.
 There, I support senior researchers in WMD-specific projects.
 This has included a special emphasis on the processing and analysis of remote sensing imagery, the mining of North Korean media, and exploration of potential avenues through which they can bolster their open-source intelligence research.

+# Some of my Research

+My experience in Afghanistan included a significant amount of time personally interacting with enemy combatants due to a combination of my role as a medic and previous Dari language training I had received.
+This experience has informed much of my personal research in the operational and social organization of paramilitary groups.
+As a student at MIIS, I have dedicated a great deal of time researchcing and dissecting the ecosystem of these organizations, with a special emphasis on Salafi jihadist groups operating in Syria.
+This experience has taught me a great deal about of the current state of affairs in the formal research of contemporary conflict and the how rigorous study of such a topic can be improved.
+I suspect this will be addressed in a series of blog posts down the road.

 # About this Blog

 I am interested in sharing the knowledge I have developed since beginning my journey in analytics and programming.
-After I started being asked if I had a blog with expanded explanations of some work I had shared with others, I decided it was time to start publishing work in a centralized venue.
+After I started being asked if I had a blog with expanded explanations of some work I had shared with others, I decided it was time to start showcasing work in a centralized venue.
 With that in mind, I finally started this site.

 This content will showcase some of the analyses I have been working on for personal projects as well as some for professional projects when possible.
 I will also be incorporating lessons I have learned throughout my journey while attempting to illuminate the traps potentially encountered by others trying to take the plunge.
 I also hope to share insights and motivation that are as awesome as so much of the inspirational work I have seen from others.